Biden picks Connecticut schools chief as education secretary

 As an educator, he has devoted his work to improving education for English-language learners and closing achievement gaps between students of color and their white classmates.
 Both issues have been perennial struggles in Connecticut, which for decades has had among the widest achievement gaps in the nation.

 Cardona's doctoral dissertation at the University of Connecticut examined how to boost the “political will” to close gaps between student who are learning English and their peers.
-It's a personal issue for Cardona, who has said he entered kindergarten only speaking Spanish and struggled to learn English.
+It's a personal issue for Cardona, whose parents moved to Connecticut from Puerto Rico and who has said he entered kindergarten only speaking Spanish and struggled to learn English.

 He was chosen to help lead a 2011 state task force that studied how to close learning gaps in Connecticut and issued dozens of recommendations.
 In an update on the work in February, Cardona said the state's gaps have been closing but not quickly enough.
 At the current rate of progress, he said, it would take until 2060 to erase disparities.